ritterob/NASM/Tutorial_01.md

 C:\EDITV>pkunzip editv41u.zip
 ```

-When all this is done, close and reopen DOSBox (you can type `exit` at the dos prompt to close) and verify that you can
+When all this is done, close and reopen DOSBox (you can type `exit` at the DOS prompt to close) and verify that you can
 run all these programs from the root directory of drive C by just typing their names: `editv`, `nasm`, and `warplink`.
 If you run into any DOSBox trouble, refer to
 [this little article.](https://devtidbits.com/2008/02/17/dosbox-beginners-newbie-and-first-timers-guide/) If